top of page

 AWARD OF THE DIPLOMA IN SUPERVISION (Dip.Sup)

 Successful candidates will be awarded the Diploma in Supervision by TACT on the successful completion of the course and course work assignments.
 In addition candidates must have attended all workshops and met the requirements of clinical supervision and supervision practice.
-TACT is an accredited training organisation with the European Interdisciplinary Association for Therapy with Children and Young People (EIATSCYP).
+TACT is an accredited training organisation with the European Interdisciplinary Association for Therapeutic Services with Children and Young People (EIATSCYP) and is a Full Training Member Organisation of the United Kingdom Council for Psychotherapy (UKCP)

 COURSE STRUCTURE